If you’re thinking of a trip south to Florida with your pet, then you’re in luck: there are plenty of things to do with your dog on Anna Maria Island.

 Off-leash Dog Parks

-Venice Brohard Paw Park and Fort DeSoto State Park, both within an hour’s drive of Anna Maria Island, are doggie heaven for a pup on vacation.
+Venice Brohard Paw Park and Fort DeSoto State Park, both within an hour’s drive of Anna Maria Island, are doggie heaven for a pup on a vacation.

 Both are clean, well-kept, and full of furry friends to play with.
-Let your dog run, jump, and swim with her friends for a couple of hours, so you can go back to Anna Maria and do the same.
+Let your dog run, jump, and swim with her friends for a couple of hours, so you can go to Anna Maria Island and do the same.
 These beaches are perfect for humans to enjoy a swim with their furry friends, as well.

 Just 15 minutes from Anna Maria Island, Robinson Preserve has it all: a 7.3-mile dog-friendly loop trail that is paved for walking, jogging, cycling, and rollerblading.
 This beautiful trail is a great way to see Florida wildlife while ensuring your (leashed) dog gets some exercise.

 Though a little further afield, Red Bug Slough Preserve in Sarasota is another great choice for Fido.
 This 72-acre preserve has flat, unpaved trails that are great dog-friendly walking paths.